gschwind/web-intro/notebooks/31-loading-js.md

 <!-- #endregion -->

 * loading JavaScript is **still an open topic**
-* because in the general sense it is about
+* because in the general sense it is about **smooth dependencies**
-  **smooth dependencies**
-* typical use case
-  module X needs module Y
-  just like when a Python module does `import another`
+* typical use case module X needs module Y just like when a Python module does `import another`

 <!-- #region slideshow={"slide_type": "slide"} -->
-## simplest case
+## Simplest case
 <!-- #endregion -->

 * restricting ourselves to the simplest case
-* where a single HTML page
-  needs to load one JS fragment
+* where a single HTML page needs to load one JS fragment
 * there is one simple way : the `<script>` tag
   * that comes in 2 flavours,
   * whether code is inline or in a separate location